Proven efficacy

 Adults 18 years and older

-Inattention and hyperactivity/impulsivity symptom score reductions observed as early as week 2.1
+Inattention and hyperactivity/impulsivity symptom score reductions observed as early as week 2.2

 Qelbree was studied in 4 clinical trials.
-In the flexible-dose study of adults 18 to 65 years of age, ADHD symptom score reductions were statistically significant in patients taking Qelbree, beginning at week 2.1,2
+In the flexible-dose study of adults 18 to 65 years of age, ADHD symptom score reductions were statistically significant in patients taking Qelbree, beginning at week 2.2

-Phase III trials methodology1
+Phase III trial methodology1

 The clinical trial was a randomized, double-blind, placebo-controlled, multicenter, parallel-group, flexible-dose study.